leafo/lapis-systemd/README.md

 # lapis-systemd

-`lapis-systemd` is a lapis extension that lets you create `systemd` service files for your websites and log to the systemd journal easily.
+`lapis-systemd` is a Lapis extension that lets you create `systemd` service files for your Lapis applications.
+It also provides a minimal module to work with the systemd journal.

 ## Install